You don't have to own your house or flat to make it feel like home.

 2. Ask away

-If you yearn to redecorate those magnolia walls, it’s always worth asking your landlord (see below).
-Some are happy for tenants to paint walls (although you may have to pay for the materials yourself), and it can be a great way to make a space feel like ‘yours’.
+Some are happy for tenants to paint walls (although you may have to pay for the materials yourself), and it can be a great way to make a space feel yours.

 3. Lighten up